JulianFriedl/challenge-bot/wiki/webserver.md

 ## Introduction

-This Flask app is designed to handle incoming requests at the `/strava_auth` endpoint.
+This Flask app (Version: 2.3.2) is designed to handle incoming requests at the `/strava_auth` endpoint.
 It is called when the user is redirected back to our application from the Strava authorization page after granting permission.
 It extracts the authorization code from the request and passes it to our Discord bot.

 ## Usage